+The clinical implications of a healthy immune system are extensive.
 There is growing evidence to promote the role of nutrition and healthy lifestyle to enhance and protect the immune system for people of all ages.
-While the specific level of nutrients needed across the lifespan to enhance outcomes is yet to be defined, the goal to enhance immune system development and bolster protection against pathogens is a good goal for clinicians to advance in their patients.
+While the specific level of nutrients needed across the lifespan to enhance outcomes is yet to be defined.
+However, the goal to enhance immune system development and bolster protection against pathogens is a good goal for clinicians to advance in their patients.

 Epigenetic signaling and control of disease processes is becoming better understood and may soon provide clinical tools to support patient evaluation and treatment.
 The clinical implications of exogenous microRNA (miRNA) from a therapeutic perspective is likely just a few years away, but research has already established that dietary miRNA can be absorbed by the body.
-Additional research will identify modalities for clinical support of epigenetic factors that may enhance immune system development and provide clinicians with tools for intervention for health and wellness.
+Additional research will identify modalities for clinical support of epigenetic factors that may enhance immune system development and provide clinicians with tools for intervention of health and wellness.

 Who Benefits from Supporting the Immune System?

-How Are Special Dietary Needs Addressed?
+How are Special Dietary Needs Addressed?